kreyzeguillian/Programming-Assigments/Exploratory-Data-Analysis_Draft/readme.md

 Output:
 ![image](https://github.com/user-attachments/assets/50834385-d750-4c75-9618-df2ff40a85b4)

 ***Exploration Question 6.1 How do the numbers of tracks in spotify_playlists, deezer_playlists, and apple_playlists compare?
 Which platform seems to favor the most popular tracks?
+Based on the output, spotify seems to significantly overwhelm the two other playlist in terms of playlist count.
+This means that it is spotify that favor the most popular tracks.***

 The following groups the data with common *"key"* and *"mode"* values:
 ```python